ZeratulXjs/Yummy-Flask/README.md

 2. [Github pages preview](https://zeratulxjs.github.io/Yummy-Flask/templates/)

 # How to use flask to view web app
-I am assuming you are using an Ubuntu machine.
+I am assuming you are using a Windows machine

 1. Clone the repository to your computer